 FIFA Club World Cup: prize money, sponsors, attendance and more

 The FIFA Club World Cup is the international club competition where the year’s continental champions face off.
-We take a look at a few of the business aspects of the FIFA Club World Cup, from location to prize money and from attendance figures to sponsors.
+We take a look at a few business aspects of the FIFA Club World Cup, from location to prize money and from attendance figures to sponsors.

-New format in 2021
+New format postponed

 FIFA Club World Cup prize money